The Congressional Effect

-The Congressional effect is a stock market phenomenon where stock prices tend to show a correlation in performance and volatility to the operating schedules of the US Congress.
+The Congressional effect is a stock market phenomenon or calendar effect, where stock prices tend to show a correlation in performance and volatility to the operating schedules of the US Congress.
 The phenomenon was coined as “The Congressional effect” by Eric T. Singer, a New York based finance professional and mutual fund manager.

 Singer found that in aggregate, the S&P 500 Index performs better on days both houses of Congress are out of session versus days when both houses of Congress are in session.
 There is also a decrease in volatility as measured by standard deviation.

 Congressional effect management found that the S&P 500 Index had a daily annualized price appreciation of 0.31% on days Congress was In session from January 1, 1965 to December 31, 2008.
 Over that same time span there was a 16.15% annualized price gain on trading days Congress was Out of session.
 From January 1, 2008 to December 31, 2008 Congressional Effect Management shows an acceleration of the Congressional effect.
 Over the aforementioned span in session days saw an annualized price decrease of −12.45% while out of session days saw an annualized increase of 8.81%.

-The effect was first reported on in Barrons on March 2, 1992 by Singer and entitled “Legislator, Go Home! –How Congress Can Help the Stock Market”.
+The effect was first reported on in Barrons on March 2, 1992, by Singer and entitled “Legislator, Go Home! –How Congress Can Help the Stock Market”.